geny-n/Transcendence/README.md

   	- Discussing additional feature to enhance the user experience
   	- Making decisions on features prioritization (what to keep, improve, or remove)
   	- Ensuring a smooth and intuitive user experience (UX)

-  - User stories
-   - The project was divided into user stories, focusing on user needs.
-It helped prioritize tasks and maintain a user-centered approach during development
-   - As a user, I can create an account and log in
-   - As a user, I can play Pong against another player online
-   - As a user, I can view my match history and statistics
-   - As a user, I can interact with other players through chat

   - Project monitoring
     - Helping organize the workflow to keep the team on track
     - Regularly testing and reviewing new versions of the application
     - Verifying that implemented features meet the project requirements and expectations
+    - project divided into user stories, focusing on user needs to prioritize tasks and maintain
+     - As a user, I can create an account and log in
+     - As a user, I can play Pong against another player online
+     - As a user, I can view my match history and statistics
+     - ...

+- Project Manager (ngeny)
+  - Used Discord as a communication tool to organize meetings and coordinate tasks
+  - Scheduled meetings every two weeks to review progress
+  - Checked in around the halfway point with everyone to monitor their progress and identify any delays
+  - Planned the next meeting based on the team's overall progress
+  - Adjusted the modules to implement based on the remaining time and deadlines

 - Project Manager (ngeny)
   - Used Discord as a communication tool to organize meetings and coordinate tasks